yumelab-studio/avaia-seismofinance/README.md

 -> Buy/Hold/Sell signal conversion
 ```

-The workflow is designed to prevent data leakage by sorting observations chronologically and using time-based train/test splitting.
+The workflow was designed to avoid data leakage by sorting observations chronologically and using a time-based train/test split.

 Full methodology: